 Are they good for mental health?

-They boost mood and motivation short-term.
-But if the heavy feeling stays, talk to someone — these are helpful boosts, not full fixes.
+They boost mood and motivation in the short term.
+But if the heavy feeling persists, talk to someone - these are helpful boosts, not complete fixes.

 The Part I Want You to Remember

 Boredom when you’re alone isn’t a flaw.
-It’s your mind quietly asking for a little stimulation or novelty.
-Instead of defaulting to endless scrolls, give yourself a small fun mission.
-Set the timer.
-Start even if it feels silly.
+It’s your mind quietly asking for some stimulation or novelty.
+Instead of defaulting to endless scrolling, give yourself a small fun challenge.
+Set a timer.
+Start even if it seems silly.
 Finish and feel that proud spark.

-You have everything you need to re-energize yourself — right now, in this moment.
-One challenge at a time, those heavy alone hours turn into something good and energizing.
+You have everything you need to recharge yourself - right now, in this moment.
+One challenge at a time, those heavy lonely hours can turn into something positive and energizing.